If you aren’t already offering online rentals, your self-storage business is missing out.

 4. Kill-it during after-hours.

 Today’s consumers place a premium on convenience.
-Online rentals allow your business to capture sales outside of regular business hours.
+Online rentals allow your business to capture sales whether or not your manager is in the office.

 So whether it’s 10:00 p.m. on Wednesday night or 5:00 a.m. on Sunday morning, customers have the opportunity to rent space when it’s most convenient for them, and you have the chance to close a sale, regardless of your office hours.